After the Island, by Katy Ames

 But while Sadie didn’t remember the first time she’d seen Jack, she certainly remembered the last.
 It had been four months ago.
 D&A International had brought their sales team to Colorado to enjoy some early season skiing and pre-holiday festivities.
 A party before the party.
 Her team had known that Jack Avery was scheduled to attend, but, due to an unexpected travel change, he’d arrived a day earlier than expected.
 His assistant had called Sadie to give her the head’s up just as Jack had pulled his rental car into the drive.
 She’d raced to the hotel’s front desk even while she had the head of reservations on the phone, quickly firing off answers as the woman magically rearranged inventory so that Mr. Avery would be able to check into his suite a day earlier than planned.

 As Sadie scrambled across the wooden floor of the hotel’s lobby, wishing she’d followed her own advice and stuck to flats instead of heeled boots, she reminded herself for the thousandth time that she wasn’t saving a life, she wasn’t solving a world crisis.
 She was getting a hotel room.
 For a grown man.
 Who could definitely take care of himself.
 Especially given his assistant.
 And his fortune.
 But this was the service that D&A International paid for, and this was the service they would get.
-So as Sadie skid to a stop in front of the check-in desk and caught the erratic gesture the front desk manager gave her, she quickly turned around, smoothed down her skirt, affixed a smile to her face, and walked to meet Jack Avery as he stepped into the hotel’s lobby.
+So as Sadie skid to a stop in front of the check-in desk and caught the erratic gesture from the front desk manager, she quickly turned around, smoothed down her skirt, affixed a smile to her face, and walked to meet Jack Avery as he stepped into the hotel’s lobby.

 “Mr. Avery.
 A pleasure to see you.
 I hope you had an easy trip.”
-Sadie extended her hand and after only the slightest hesitation Jack Avery reached out and wrapped it in his.
+Sadie extended her hand and after only the slightest hesitation Jack reached out and wrapped it in his.

 “Ms…?”
 He raised an eyebrow even as his lips curved upward into a small, friendly smile.